 Measure two cups of distilled water into a saucepan.
 Cut up and add one cup of red cabbage.
 Simmer for five minutes.
 Remove from heat and allow it to sit for up to 30 minutes.

 Strain off the liquid, which will be purple/blue.
 This will have a neutral pH of seven.

 To test, add two teaspoons of pasture or garden soil to a jar and a few inches of cabbage water.
 Stir and wait for 30 minutes.
 Check the colour.
 If it turns pink, your soil is acidic.
 If it is blue/green, your soil is alkaline.

 These tests give you some indication if you are dealing with problem soils, which may be one of the reasons why you won’t be able to grow certain pasture species or why you have weed problems.

 In the last part of this series, we will discuss in more detail how you can restore your soil’s (pH).

 Worms are great indicators of the overall health of your soil, especially in terms of biological activity.
 If you have earthworms, chances are you also have all of the beneficial microbes and bacteria that make for healthy soil.

-To do the worm test:
+To do worm DIY soil tests: